James Lancaster: East India activities

+Will

 His will (dated 18 April 1618) established two charitable trusts administered by the Skinners' Company.
 One was for the benefit of officials and poor people in Basingstoke, and was subsequently transferred by court order to Basingstoke Corporation in 1717.
 The other was for poor divinity students at Oxford and Cambridge, to whom the Skinners' Company still provides grants today.

 Scurvy

 At some point in his travels, Lancaster noted the efficacy of fresh fruit as a preventative for scurvy.

 In 1601 Lancaster performed an experimental study of the antiscorbutic effects of lemon juice.
 His fleet of four ships departed Torbay in southwest England on 21 April 1601, and scurvy began appearing in three of the ships by 1 August (4 months after sailing).
 By the time of arrival, 9 September, at Table Bay in southern Africa, the three ships were so devastated by scurvy that the men of Lancaster's ship, Red Dragon, had to assist the rest of the fleet into the harbor.
 Lancaster's men remained in better health than the men on the other ships because every morning he gave them three spoonfuls of bottled lemon juice that he had taken to sea.
 Lancaster would spend much of his time in Madagascar, where he would retrieve more lemon juice, and other citrus to treat his men.

 The Admiralty received Lancaster's report.
 In 1795 – nearly 200 years later and after countless, unnecessary deaths – the Admiralty finally mandated lemon juice for all sailors.